 A lesson learned here, I suppose, is that it’s a case of quality over quantity.
 One of those open doors that deserves to be kicked open a little further.
-Because as I continued to make art of these five (later four) young Brits, there were a few people, and it really were just a few, who were constantly sharing my work, who were doing the work for me.
+Because as I continued to make art of these five (later four) young Brits, there were a few people, and it really was just a few, who were constantly sharing my work, who were doing the work for me.
 Don’t get me wrong, I still put a lot of time into it, from the painting (duh) to getting my paintings seen by fans.
 But I couldn’t have reached the band without their help.
 And a healthy dose of persistence, and a hell of a lot of luck.
 There were plenty of people who told me it couldn’t be done, but there were a few who were determined to help me make it happen.

 Because of the help of those few, my art (and story) reached people close to the band, and they believed in me.
 Even that, however, was no real guarantee of getting a few moments of One Direction’s time.
 What I learned on the night that I met them, and what I knew from what I’d seen, is that they are incredibly busy.
 Whoever thinks that these boys don’t work hard is wrong.
-They fly/drive/getting beamed into city after after city and do show after show.
+They fly/drive/get beamed into city after city to do show after show.
 There is no stopping.
 (They are now on a break, so there is some stopping)

 People went out of their way to arrange for a few spare moments before they had to go on stage, so I could give them a book of art.
 Because they felt I had something to offer that was different.
 And that is incredibly humbling.
 Whether it was my art, or my disability, or my personality, or a combination of the three, I don’t know.
 And frankly, I don’t care that much.
 I’m just grateful to everybody who believed in me enough to make something like that happen.